relativitydev/transfer-api-samples/README.md

 </details>

-#### Replace Main method and add helpers
+#### Replace Program class
 The `Program.cs` class provides a skeleton to setup TAPI and perform simple and advanced transfers.

-Copy and paste the source below to replace the existing `Main()` method and add several helper methods.
+Copy and paste the source below to replace the existing `Program.cs` class.

 <details><summary>View source code</summary>